AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/openjdk-projects/jmh.md

 </table>

-'R' is used parse the JMH benchmark data and plot these graphs.
+'R' is used to parse the JMH benchmark data and plot these graphs.

 ‘R’ summary gives some extra details